Can't find answers to your questions below? Please do not hesitate to contact us via our contact form.

 These include complex problem solving, critical thinking, creativity, emotional intelligence, the ability to live together and understand others, and cognitive flexibility.
 These are all skills that we wish to transmit in our teaching.

-Many education experts, intellectuals and political leaders share our observation.
-Simply, school reforms are penalized by the time elapsed between awareness of the problems, decision, implementation and impact.
-The time lag between the intention behind the curriculum and educational outcomes is generally too long.
+Many education experts, intellectuals and politicians share our view.
+It is just that school reforms are hampered by the time lag between awareness of the problems, decision, implementation and impact.
+The time between the intention behind the curriculum and the results in terms of teaching is usually too long.

-By our size, our independence, our capacity to innovate, our agility we L'Autre École can reduce this delay so that our collective awareness can find echo in our teachings.
-We thus have a competitive advantage in adapting to the world of tomorrow.
+Through our size, our independence, our capacity to innovate, and our agility, we at L'Autre École can reduce this delay so that our collective awareness can be reflected in our teaching.
+This gives us a competitive advantage in adapting to tomorrow's world.

-Finally, we believe that education in the 21st century must not only prepare people to join the workforce, it must also and above all prepare them for life.
-In particular, it must enable everyone to emancipate themselves from their environment, and give them the keys to freeing themselves and deconditioning themselves from the narratives that surround us.
+Finally, we believe that education in the 21st century should not only prepare people to join the workforce, it should also and above all prepare them for life.
+In particular, it must allow each person to emancipate themselves from their environment and give them the keys to free themselves and decondition themselves from the narratives that surround us.

-L'Autre École is based on recent research by pedagogues, neuroscientists and chrono-biologists who indicate that homework should take a maximum of 15 min / day in cycle 2 and 20 min in cycle 3, should take place around 4:30 pm (time when intellectual performance is at its best) and only involve reinvestment and training.
+The Other School is based on recent research by pedagogues, neuroscientists and chrono-biologists who indicate that homework should take a maximum of 15 minutes per day in cycle 2, 20 minutes in cycle 3, and should take place around 4.30 pm (when intellectual performance is at its best) and should only involve reinvestment and training.

 Homework is also a means of concretizing parents' commitment to their children's schooling.

-Following the example of the National Education system, which tends to do away with the grading system, L'Autre École teaches students to situate themselves, to identify their levels in the acquisition of skills.
-Grades do not accurately measure students' skills because various factors enter into the grading (order of correction, fatigue of the evaluated, evaluator, social bias.).
+Following the example of the National Education system, which is tending to do away with the grading system, L'Autre École teaches students to situate themselves, to identify their levels in the acquisition of skills.
+Grades do not accurately measure students' skills because various factors enter into the grading process (order of correction, fatigue of the evaluated, evaluator, social bias, etc.).

-L'Autre École favours formative assessment (during learning with a system of indicators of where the student is and what he or she should be aiming for) rather than summative assessment (at the end of learning).
-The teacher's advice leads the student to think in terms of skills, strengths and weaknesses, and the progress to be made.
+The Other School favours formative assessment (during the learning process with a system of indicators of where the student is and where he/she should be going) rather than summative assessment (at the end of the learning process).
+The teacher's advice leads the pupil to think in terms of skills, strengths and weaknesses, and the progress to be made.

-Finally, all too often the rating system, through the ratings, has been diverted from its initial use.
-Too often it is used to sort, compare, devalue ... which undermines confidence, which is essential for learning.
+Finally, too often the evaluation system, through grading, has been diverted from its initial use.
+All too often it is used to sort, compare and devalue, which undermines the confidence that is essential for learning.

 L'Autre École's funding is entirely supported by the families.
 Tuition fees must cover all of our operating costs (salaries, rent, teaching materials).

-In order to be a school accessible to all, we have set up a self-financed solidarity financing system, involving a fee structure that varies according to family income.
-This system must allow each family to make the same financial effort, commensurate with its means.
-In the future, we also plan to have part of this equalization supported by patronage, in order to reduce the burden borne by families.
+In order to be a school accessible to all, we have set up a system of self-financed solidarity financing, involving a fee structure that varies according to family income.
+This system should allow each family to make the same financial effort, according to their means.
+In the future, we also plan to support part of this equalisation through sponsorship, in order to reduce the burden on families.

 Finally, we take this opportunity to remind you that L'Autre École is a social enterprise.
 It seeks to reconcile its social purpose with economic efficiency.
 In particular, L'Autre École is not intended to generate profits other than those necessary for its development.

-Its operation thus follows the main principles of the social and solidarity economy (limited profit-making, wage scale control, democratic management that encourages the participation of members and users, etc.).
+Its operation thus follows the main principles of the social and solidarity economy (limited profitability, control of the salary scale, democratic management that favours the participation of members and users, etc.)

-Bilingualism is a central dimension of L'Autre École's pedagogy.
-Both because it is a necessary tool for free evolution, an indispensable opening to the world, but also for the lifelong neuro-cognitive effects it provides.
+Bilingualism is a central dimension of the pedagogy of The Other School.
+Both because it is a necessary tool to evolve freely, an indispensable opening to the world, but also because of the lifelong neuro-cognitive effects it provides.
 It is also a richness that allows us to welcome children from all over the world.
-English is taught, in small groups, by native teachers who teach their languages while also transmitting through their culture a different view of the world.
+English is taught, in small groups, by native teachers who teach their languages while also transmitting, through their culture, another view of the world.

-This year's kindergarten children have two teachers, one Francophone and one Anglophone.
-Immersion is total and throughout the day.
-In the elementary classes, beginner children are immersed in a language bath with, at certain times, work in common with the whole class on a specific subject, and at other times, more specific work on learning vocabulary, grammar and reading/writing according to their level.
+This year, the kindergarten children have two teachers, one French and one English.
+The immersion is total and lasts all day long.
+In the elementary classes, the beginners are immersed in a language bath with at certain times a common work with the whole class on a specific subject, and at other times, a more specific work on vocabulary, grammar and reading/writing according to their level.